Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 J. H. Jansen, born March 10-1901.

-In Oct.-1940 Mosdale was in Halifax, waiting for a gun to be installed, when she caught on fire, but after 10 hours' intense work by officers and crew the fire was brought under control.
-She then proceeded to New York for extensive repairs, which took almost 2 months.
-In the meantime, Captain Stave was requested to take a position in Nortraship's offices there, and Gerner Sunde took his place.
-1st mate became Hans Olsen (from Nov.-1944, 1st mate was Hans Henrik Moe, who remained until Nov.-1945).
+While still in Halifax, waiting for a gun to be installed, she caught on fire, but after 10 hours' intense work by officers and crew the fire was brought under control.
+She later proceeded to New York for extensive repairs, which took almost 2 months (some of the repairs may have been undertaken in Halifax?
+According to Page 1, she did not leave Halifax for New York until Dec.
+14, arriving New York on the 17th, heading back to Halifax on Jan.
+30-1941, then travelled to the U.K. from there on Febr.
+12 - see next paragraph).
+In the meantime, Captain Stave had been requested to take a position in Nortraship's offices in New York, and Gerner Sunde took his place.
+Hans Olsen now became the 1st mate (from Nov.-1944, 1st mate was Hans Henrik Moe, who remained until Nov.-1945).

 Another Rescue & a Spy as Passenger - 1941:

-Mosdale rescued 11 men from a lifeboat from the torpedoed Black Osprey on Febr.
-18-1941.
+As mentioned above, Mosdale had left Halifax for the U.K. on Febr.
+12-1941.
+On Febr.
+18, she rescued 11 men from a lifeboat from the torpedoed Black Osprey.
 The men were so exhausted and cold they couldn't move, so the 1st mate had to go down into their lifeboat and tie lines around them, before they were carefully hauled on board.
 Black Osprey had been torpedoed by U-96 (Lehmann-Willenbrock); her entire complement had gotten off in 3 lifeboats, but only 11 out of 36 survived.
 She was 1 of 3 British ships torpedoed as stragglers from Convoy HX 107, to which the Norwegian Benjamin Franklin had also belonged (torpedoed and sunk Febr.
 19).
+The others were Edwy R. Brown and Empire Blanda - follow the link to my page about this convoy for more details.
+Mosdale arrived Cardiff (via Barry) on Febr.
+22.

 On this same voyage Mosdale had a passenger on board by the name of Armstrong, who said he had been in America for a couple of months and was now en route to England for a very important war related assignment.
 He seemed to know a lot about ships, having been an engineer at sea himself, and was very impressed with Mosdale.
-Everyone on board had thought him a pleasant chap, and were highly surprised when the captain, upon arrival Liverpool on May 3-1941, received a newspaper clipping from a lady who had also been a passenger on that voyage, announcing that George Johnson Armstrong had been sentenced to death for treason at the Old Baily (he was executed in July that same year - the external link at the end of this page has more details).
+Everyone on board had thought him a pleasant chap, and were highly surprised when Mosdale's captain, after having arrived Liverpool again on May 3-1941(Page 1), received a newspaper clipping from a lady who had also been a passenger on that voyage, announcing that George Johnson Armstrong had been sentenced to death for treason at the Old Baily (he was executed in July that same year - the external website that I've linked to below has more details).

 A New Radio Operator:

 That summer a young female Canadian radio operator came on board, Fern Blodgett, who ended up marrying Gerner Sunde.
 She was 23 years old and, anxious to contribute to the war effort, she went to Radio School and was taken on immediately after she had finished (though it had to be on a Norwegian ship; Canadian ships would not allow females).
 She married Gerner in 1942 and both served on board all through the war.
 Fern setttled in Farsund after the war; she died in 1991, Gerner died in 1962.
-He had also served on Torgerd, Novasli, Radic, Acasta, and Mosvold (all pre-war), in addition to Mostun as mentioned.
+He had also served on Torgerd, Novasli, Radic, Acasta and Mosvold (all pre-war), in addition to Mostun as mentioned.
+Here's a Guestbook message from their daughter.

 Other Canadian radio operators on Norwegian ships are named further down on this page.